VEGA for Programmers

 }

-LINE draws between two points in FG_COLOR.
-With ROP 0x5A (PATINVERT) the line exclusive-ORs into the screen, which is the classic way to draw and erase a rubber-band selection without saving the background.
+LINE draws between two points, in FG_COLOR.
+With the ROP 0x5A (PATINVERT), the line does an exclusive-OR into the screen.
+This is the classic method to draw and erase a rubber-band selection.
+You do not have to save the background.

 /* (verified) */